Resume vs CV: Which One Do You Need?

 Do I need both?

 Only if you're applying to both industry and academic roles.
 If you're exclusively pursuing industry roles, keep a resume.
 If you're exclusively pursuing academic roles, maintain a CV.
-If you're transitioning between worlds like Dr. Rahman, keeping both is smart.
+If you're transitioning between academic and industry worlds, keeping both is smart.

 How long should a CV be?